Neetho (2022 film): Reception

 A critic from The Times of India wrote that "In a sea of love stories dished out every often, Neetho feels refreshing in its approach.
 Apart from some honest performances, well-shot frames and genre-encompassing soulful music form the movie's soul.
 Cinematography by Sundar Ram Krishnan, music direction by Vivek Sagar and background score by Smaran need a special mention.
 The makers fused multiple genres to create the required ambience.
 On the whole, Neetho is a modern take on love and relationships.
 Watch it for its tastefully crafted scenes laced with soulful music.
 However, its introspective monologues and philosophical dialogues might only appeal to niche audiences".
 A critic from OTT Play wrote that "Neetho explores several grey areas in modern-day relationships with maturity".
-A critic from 123telugu wrote that "The music by Vivek Sagar is pleasant to listen to, and a few songs are composed well.
-The cinematography is fine, and the office locations are showcased good.
-The production values are splendid.
-The editing should have been better, and the scenes should have been cut short.
-Coming to the director, Balu Sharma, he did a below-par job with his execution.
-His thought to deliver a simple and clean love story is appreciable but had he written the screenplay engagingly, the film would have been much better.".